Request a Coaching Session

 The program aligns with the foundational principles of the CMS Strategy to Fight the Opioid Crisis.
 These include:

-This program will provide participating clinicians with meaningful and informative data and provide necessary tools enabling them to provide the best possible care to prevent and relieve pain and maximize function in patients with pain.
+This program will provide participating clinicians with meaningful and informative data and necessary tools to enable them to provide the best possible care to prevent and relieve pain and maximize function in patients with pain.
 It focuses on the latest standards in evidence-based pain care, including the use of multi-modal and multi-disciplinary approaches.

 CMS encourages providers to join this network to receive support from a national network of subject matter experts and peer mentors.
 The skilled Compass team will use performance improvement methodologies and quality improvement tools to help providers navigate local barriers and challenges.